20 years of Cactusoft

 Cactusoft's story starts before the end of the last millennium.
 The date on our UK certificate of incorporation reads 8 February 1998.
 In reality we'd started creating our business already - we'd been busy working on a logo and website, and our .com domain name was registered on 12 January 1998.
 The screen shot below shows our website from near the end of our first year.

-The site made use of some pretty cutting edge things for its time
+Though crude by today's standards, the site made use of some pretty cutting edge things for its time

 - the cogs in the top left actually turned - using animated gif images